 – This is the power Mark relies on when hand to hand combat isn't an option.
 These blasts are a good alternative when his force fields are proving to be ineffective or impractical, or when he just flat out needs to finish a fight by pure dominating force.
 These blasts manifest themselves as an aggressive and bright fuchsia aura around his hands that shoot off into bolts of concussive energy at Mark's command.
 There is no recharge time to speak of, but he cannot fire the blasts as a continuous beam, they can only come out as quick bursts.
 The blasts are pretty damaging in force, able to knock a normal human off their feet and into serious pain with just one hit, and the heat they give off is enough to cause burns if someone is hit multiple times with them.
 This does not indicate that the blasts are fire or radiation related, but the pure energy they are made from does produce heat.
 While these powers are active, Mark is still able to use his hands with no ill effect from the aura surrounding them, he can still touch people without hurting them and has full function, they just happen to be glowy and surrounded by an agitated looking energy.
 These blasts can be used to wear down defenses with repeated attacks and can break through some steel and other sturdy materials, but they aren't all powerful and there are things that cannot be damaged by his blasts, no matter how many times he hits them.
 Something mildly frightening to note is, if Mark uses his blasts rapid fire for a long duration, the aura around his hands will spread up his arms and across his torso, and his eyes will even begin to glow the same shade of fuchsia.Healing

 – When this power developed, Mark was both pleased and terrified.
 He was happy to be able to help contribute more to the team as a whole and be something more than just a combatant, but the responsibility of being a designated healer still weighs heavily on his mind when he chooses to play that role.
 It is critical to know though, that his healing powers are touch based and only work when he's in physical contact with the injured party.
-His healing powers work incredibly well, and cause no ill effect to him, but the power definitely has its limits.
+His healing powers work incredibly well, and cause no life threatening ill effect to him, though it does cause exhaustion and a heavy depletion of Mark's resources, meaning it burns insane amounts of calories that he needs to replenish almost immediately after the power is used, but the power definitely has its limits.
 It only works on injuries and some illnesses, and while it works incredibly fast, he has to be able to get to an injured person before they die.
 He's capable of bringing people back from the brink, but once they pass, resuscitation measures must be taken, and if those efforts are successful, Mark can step in and try his hand.
 Mark has the added benefit of not having to know what kind of damage he's dealing with, he just needs to touch them, meaning skin to skin.
 The more contact there is, the more effective he can be, because his power spreads from the point of contact, so the larger the area, the more quickly it will work.
 His healing normally results in minimal scarring, but if the injury is deep and severe, scars will still appear, though they will be greatly reduced than if a normal doctor were to treat them.
 He is able to completely heal most injuries, though if the injury results in instant death, there is nothing he can do.
 He cannot completely replace muscles and organs, though if even a shred of said muscle or organ still exists, he can regenerate it back from that.
 This does not apply to limbs though, so sorry amputees, Mark can only seal the wound, not give you your limb back.

 When it comes to illnesses, he can cure many of them, but there are some he just can't get rid of.
 Things like cancer, HIV/AIDS, any kind of major poisoning, or degenerative diseases, he cannot help with.
 This is a major disappointment to him, as he wanted his healing powers to be more effective and he wanted to be able to help more people, but he's accepted that he'll take what he can get and do what he can with his gift.
 The biggest downfall to this power though, is Mark cannot heal himself.
 When these powers activate, Mark's body itself takes on a very soft seafoam colored glow, and when his powers start working on a wound, the wound will glow more intensely the same color.
 He feels a gentle warmth wherever his skin comes into contact with his patient's skin, and he's been told by his previous patients that the sensation his healing causes is a gentle, vibrating, numbing tingle that radiates outward from where they're being touched and settles more intently on where they're being healed.
 It has been said that it can be a little uncomfortable depending on where the healing is taking place, such as head wounds and very deep wounds, but he's never had anyone tell him it's painful before, and he's very happy about that.
 Chronokinesis